paritytech/capi-multisig-app/README.md

 # capi_multisig_app_planning
 For now: discussion.
 Soon: a multisig admin app using CAPI under the hood.

-**Please note:** (11/Jan/2023) This document is a rough draft and may change drastically over the next couple of weeks.
-Some content below is intended as a reminder/placeholder and will be reworded or edited in the coming days.

 # Multisig
-Multisig (multiple signatories) is a concept of having various entities sign off a transaction made from a particular account/wallet.
+Multisig (multiple signatories) is a concept of having several entities sign off a transaction made from the account (wallet).
 This may be required for several reasons, such as corporate governance, security, spend tracking/management, contractual obligations, decentralization.

 # Functionality